alex-bezverkhniy/portfolio/blog-api/README.md

-# Blog (Web)
+# Blog API

-This project is demonstration of simple **Blog**.
+This project is demonstration of **REST API for blog**.

     This application was generated using JHipster 6.1.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.1.2](https://www.jhipster.tech/documentation-archive/v6.1.2).

 ## Development